strato-net/strato-platform/core-strato/solid-vm/Readme.md

 exception of `internalError`.
 To catch none of the exceptions, run with `svmDev=true`.

-routines, there are also predefined routines for code that currently can't be written in SolidVM.
-One example of this is many blockapps-sol contracts use inline assembly to

-the use of inline assembly to convert bytes32 to string (MloadAdd32), and

 Execution is currently gasless, but at some point gas should be implemented to defend the node from a bad transaction.